 Never underestimate the power of quality

-Have you ever wondered why there are shops or restaurants with no sign, no advertisements, no big promotions but people are still lining up for them?
+Have you ever wondered why there are shops or restaurants with no signs, no advertisements, no big promotions but people are still lining up for them?
 What is their secret?

 The big answer is nothing else but the power of quality!
-High quality is basically everything that your customer is looking for beside other elements like prices or customer services.
-Therefore, you need to take time and effort to invest in your product’s quality or else, people will cut you off their favourite list after just one purchase.
+High quality is everything that your customer is looking for besides other elements like prices or customer services.
+Therefore, you need to take time and effort to invest in your product’s quality, or else, people will cut you off their favorite list after just one purchase.

-To illustrate this, when the French luxury brand, Chanel, said that there would be a price rise the following week, hundreds of people in Korea waited in line before dawn with the hope to purchase their favorite items and this happened during the COVID 19 crisis.
+To illustrate this, when the French luxury brand Chanel, said that there would be a price rise the following week, hundreds of people in Korea waited in line before dawn with the hope of purchasing their favorite items and this happened during the COVID-19 crisis.

-This is when BOPIS kicks in with the most effective solution for this matter.
-Now customers can easily and efficiently purchase products from the comfort of their phones and pick them up at stores without spending time waiting in line.
+This is when BOPIS kicks in with the most effective solution.
+Now, customers can easily and efficiently purchase products from the comfort of their phones and pick them up at stores without spending time waiting in line.

 Popular stores such as Dick’s Sporting Goods, Macy’s, Apple, Best Buy, Bed Bath & Beyond, Home Depot, Walmart, and Target all offer this increasingly popular service and their sales are booming!